 For the past two decades, the third week of October marks Canada’s nationwide Waste Reduction Week.
 Organizations and individuals alike come together to celebrate initiatives that curb waste and educate and inspire others on how to do the same.
-This year focuses on the circular economy, ways to reduce key wastes including textiles, electronics, plastics, and food waste, as well as how to reuse, share, and repair what you have.
+This year focuses on the circular economy, ways to reduce key wastes including textiles, electronics, plastics, and food waste, as well as how to reuse, share, and repair what

 Our future and planet depend on us to reduce (and reuse and recycle (or compost)!) our waste every day of the year.
 Food waste, in particular, is an enormous emitter of greenhouse gases.
 A 2019 report from Environment and Climate Change Canada found that Canadians waste 79 kilograms (or 174 pounds) of household food every year.
 Our nation’s 2.2 million tonnes of avoidable household food waste is equivalent to 9.8 million tonnes of CO2 or 2.1 million cars on the road.